Learn About The Law

-(B) When the chief finds that a well should be plugged, the chief shall notify the owner to that effect by order in writing and shall specify in the order a reasonable time within which to comply.
-No owner shall fail or refuse to plug a well within the time specified in the order.
+(B) When the chief finds that a well should be plugged, the chief shall issue an order to the person that owns the well or that is responsible for the well to plug the well and shall specify in the order a reasonable time within which to comply.
+No person shall fail or refuse to plug a well within the time specified in the order.
 Each day on which such a well remains unplugged thereafter constitutes a separate offense.

 Where the plugging method prescribed by rules adopted pursuant to section 1509.15 of the Revised Code cannot be applied or if applied would be ineffective in carrying out the protection that the law is meant to give, the chief may designate a different method of plugging.
 The abandonment report shall show the manner in which the well was plugged.